The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 This chapter is part of the preparation material for the BVOP Scrum Master certification exam.

-The purpose of this graph is to show the progress of the Development Team on the Scrum Sprint.
+The purpose of this graph is to show the progress of the Development Team during the Scrum Sprint.

 Most modern Scrum management software tools have built-in Burndown chart generation functionality.
 Each time the Development Team completes the task, your Burndown chart will update itself.
-We recommend that you carefully study the settings of your software tool and study how it works.
+We recommend that you carefully study the settings of your software’s tools and the way they work.

-Here's an example of how a Burndown chart might look.
+Here's an example of how a Burndown chart might look like.

 Explanation of the elements of the Burndown chart graph.

-The leftmost part of the vertical axis is accordingly the first day of your Sprint.
+The leftmost part of the horizontal axis is accordingly the first day of your Sprint.

-Note the gray line of the example above, which starts at the top of the left vertical axis, and ends at the right-most part of the horizontal axis.
-This is a starting line that does not change and is a benchmark for your Sprint to navigate.
+Note the gray line on the example above, which starts at the top of the left vertical axis, and ends at the right-most part of the horizontal axis.
+This is a starting line that does not change and is a benchmark for your Sprint.

 The red line shows the real movement of the Development Team and its progress.
-Every day your real (red) line of work moves from top to bottom and to the right.
+Every day your real (red) line of work moves from top to bottom and from left to right.
 The goal is to reach the gray orientation line at the end of the Sprint.

 When your real red line is moving above the guidance line, it means that sprint work is behind schedule.
 If the real (red) work line is below the ideal gray line, logically, your Development team is advancing faster than planned.

 Any sharp vertical drop of the line means that one task or User Story is complete.
-You can see about 25 line movements, which means that all tasks were about 25.
+You can see about 25 line movements, which means that there are approximately 25 tasks.
 Each time a team member completes a task, and the task is marked as Done, Ready, Finished, or another similar status that your software automatically monitors, the line moves down.